Menditect/documentation/docs/mta/archive.md

 ### Toggle Archive in MTA
 - Login as an MTA Manager.
-- Navigate to "MTA management", "MTA settings".
+- Navigate to `MTA management`, `MTA settings`.
-- Slide the "Test run archive" to either the Enabled or Disabled setting.
+- Slide the `Test run archive` to either the Enabled or Disabled setting.

 ### View Archive in MTA
-- Navigate to "Archive".
+- Navigate to `Archive`.
 - Use the filter options to find a specific Log Event.

 ## Related topics